kale/mc/README.md

 	:apikey: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx-usx
 	:list: xxxxxxxxxx

-> Note: once you get your api key you can get the list id by running 'mc list lists'.
+> Note: once you get your api key you can get the list id by running 'mc lists list'.

 ## Todo
 * Finish supporting all api calls